Stratham-Newfields Veterinary Hospital

 Picture

-Dr. Dennis and Dr. Capraro spend extra time every year doing advanced training in oral health and dental procedures.
-(The lady in the costume is for a fundraiser to dental care for zoo animals!)
+Dr. Dennis spends extra time every year doing advanced training in oral health and dental procedures.
+(The lady in the costume is from a fundraiser for dental care for zoo animals!)

 Picture